-There are currently seven non-profit universities in the state of Alabama that offer 10 master’s degree programs in different fields of communication.
-Of the seven universities, six offer campus-based programs, while three offer online master’s in communication programs.
-Auburn University, The University of Alabama at Tuscaloosa, The University of Alabama at Birmingham, The University of Alabama in Huntsville, and The University of West Alabama all offer campus-based master’s in communication programs.
+There are currently six non-profit universities in the state of Alabama that offer nine master’s degree programs in different fields of communication.
+Of the six universities, five offer campus-based programs, while three offer online master’s in communication programs.
+Auburn University, The University of Alabama at Tuscaloosa, The University of Alabama at Birmingham, The University of West Alabama, and the University of South Alabama all offer campus-based master’s in communication programs.
 The University of Alabama’s Tuscaloosa campus offers an online master’s in communication program, as do Troy University and The University of West Alabama.
-Between the different universities, students can specialize in several different fields of communication including: strategic communication, interpersonal communication, organizational communication, media studies, and more.
+Between the different universities, students can specialize in several different fields of communication including: strategic communication, interpersonal communication, organizational communication, integrated marketing, mass communication, media studies, and more.

-All seven schools in Alabama are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+All six schools in Alabama are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Campus-Based Master’s in Communication Programs in Alabama

-In Alabama, there are six non-profit, accredited universities that offer campus-based master’s in communication programs.
-Auburn University’s School of Communication and Journalism offers a 30- to 39-credit Master of Arts in Communication program with a large selection of possible electives, allowing students to focus their studies on a particular area of interest.
+In Alabama, there are five non-profit, accredited universities that offer campus-based master’s in communication programs.
+Auburn University’s School of Communication and Journalism offers a 30- to 31-credit Master of Arts in Communication program with a large selection of possible electives, allowing students to focus their studies on a particular area of interest.
 After completing required core courses in communication theory and communication research, students can choose to take specialized coursework in political communication, interpersonal communication, organizational communication, media studies and mass communication, or public relations, to name just a few available topic areas.
-Other courses in this program cover such concepts as communication theory, communication research and criticism, persuasive rhetoric, small group communication, and media management.
+Other courses in this program cover such concepts as communication theory, communication research and criticism, health communication, mass communication and popular culture, persuasive rhetoric, small group communication, and media management.
 Students also have flexibility in terms of the time they take to complete their degree, with program completion times varying depending on the number of courses students take, whether they have a Graduate Teaching Assistantship, and whether they attend summer classes.

 Auburn University also offers a 32-credit Master of Technical and Professional Communication through its Department of English.
 This degree program is designed to prepare students for careers in teaching, research, and other fields that require sound communication and analytical skills.
 This program is comprised of courses that cover topics in technical and professional writing, professional editing, document design, and web development.
 Students are also required to complete two practicums in teaching English and rhetoric, as well as 18 credits of graduate-level English classes in the areas of their choice.

 The University of Alabama at Birmingham’s Department of Communication Studies offers a Master of Arts in Communication Management, comprised of at least 36 semester hours of graduate coursework.
-Students learn the foundations of communication management, communication analysis, instructional communication, effective messaging, communication theory, and quantitative and qualitative analysis of communication research.
+Students can take courses on a variety of topics, such as the foundations of communication management, communication analysis, instructional communication, effective messaging, communication theory, quantitative and qualitative analysis of communication research, medical and health communication, political communication, and small group communication.
 During the latter half of their program, students must take and pass a 6-hour comprehensive examination that tests their understanding of the concepts covered in the program.
 In addition to the exam requirement, students must complete either a 6 credit-hour master’s thesis, or a non-thesis project that involves the practical application of course concepts real-world communication situations.
 Regardless of whether they choose the thesis or non-thesis track, students receive support from an advisory committee that also evaluates their final research paper or project.
 Students who choose the non-thesis track may also use additional coursework to fulfill their project requirement upon receiving approval from their advisory committee.

 Finally, the University of South Alabama in Mobile has a Master of Arts in Communication program available through its College of Arts and Sciences Communication Department.
 The program consists of 33 semester hours of graduate-level courses, and can be pursued in one of three areas of focus: Mass Communication, Strategic Communication, or Rhetorical Communication.
 Students must take core courses in communication theory, quantitative communication research methods, and foundational concepts in graduate studies in communication.
 After completing the core courses, students need to take at least 24 additional semester hours in communication.
 Once all of their core and elective courses have been completed, they then sit for a written comprehensive examination covering essential material from their graduate education.
 In addition to the curricular requirements and the comprehensive examination, students must also complete either a master’s thesis consisting of original research, or a Department-approved, semester-length internship that fulfills the requirements of the graduate research project, and culminates in a paper discussing their experiences.